 Initial Momentum

 If you’re able to invest early in a hot tech IPO, you may be able to ride an initial wave of enthusiasm to some serious gains.
-Those gains may be short-lived, however, and there’s always the risk that enthusiasm among investors never materializes in any significant way.
+Those gains may be short-lived, however, and there’s always the risk that enthusiasm among investors is not sustained in any significant way.

 A Growing Sector

-Long-term prospects for the tech sector are mostly positive.
-Tech has been a growth industry for many years, but there are many other areas in which tech companies are expanding: machine learning, artificial intelligence (AI), bio- and pharmatechnology, and many more, for example.
-This could prove to be a boon for long-term investors.
+Long-term prospects for the tech sector are interesting.
+Tech has been a growth industry for many years, but there are many other areas in which tech companies are expanding now: machine learning, artificial intelligence (AI), bio- and pharmatechnology, and many more.
+Investors may want to keep this expansion in mind, as technology gains prominence in other fields.

 Further Income